-Making lessons a little bit more fun is a big goal I have set a goal for myself this year when homeschooling my girls.
+Making lessons a little bit more fun is a big goal I have set for myself this year when homeschooling my girls.
+This easy Halloween Math Addition fun activity will not only keep my daughter entertained but her fine motor skills at play as well.
 I want them to love learning, even when they think that it’s not fun.
-Bringing out games and hands on activities is what really gets my girls excited about learning, so for the next few months we will be using different types of Fall related manipulatives.
+Bringing out games, hands-on activities, and counting with manipulatives is what really gets my girls excited about learning.
+This post contains commissioned affiliate links.

-- Fall manipulatives (fall stickers, foamies, felt pieces, erasers, pencils)
+- Fall manipulatives (fall stickers, foam shapes, felt pieces, erasers, pencils)

 - Index cards cut into halves